 People in the Netherlands enjoy the best work-life balance, according to recent findings by the Organisation for Economic Co-operation and Development (OECD)

-In the Netherlands, only 0.5 percent of employees work very long hours (50 or more hours a week), the lowest rate in the OECD, where the average is 13 percent.
-In comparison, some 11 percent of American employees work very long hours, so the United States doesn't make it in to the top ten ranking.
-It ranks 30th out of 38 considered countries.
+In the Netherlands, only 0.4 percent of employees work very long hours (50 or more hours a week), the third-lowest rate in the OECD, where the average is 11 percent.
+In comparison, 11.1 percent of American employees work very long hours, so the United States doesn't make it in to the top ten ranking.
+It ranks 27th out of 38 considered countries.
 Also, the U.S. is the only OECD country without a national paid parental leave policy - although three states do provide leave payments.

 The U.S. therefor appears on the chart covering the countries with the worst work-life balance, where it comes in 11th